- How Sleep Works

 When choosing a new mattress, customers should consider several variables.
 These include material composition, firmness, temperature neutrality, conforming ability, and pain/pressure relief.
 Buyers should use their height, weight, preferred sleep position, and other individual factors to determine the bed that’s best for them.
 Canadians should also research which companies will provide the most bang for their buck.
 Canadian residents often receive low shipping costs and other customer perks when they order from these manufacturers, rather than U.S.-based companies.

-This guide will discuss some of the most important factors to weigh when selecting a new mattress, as well as our picks for the best mattresses made in Canada.
+This guide will discuss some of the most important factors to weigh when selecting a new mattress, as well as our picks for the best mattresses made in Canada and the best U.S. mattresses available to Canadian buyers.
 Our picks are based on verified customer and owner experiences, as well as intensive product research and analysis.

-Our editor’s pick is the Douglas Mattress from Novosbed, a memory foam bed that conforms closely to the sleeper’s body in order to help align the spine and reduce pressure points in the neck, shoulders, lower back, and other sensitive areas.
-The bed is constructed with comfort layers of gel memory foam and ‘Elastex’ foam, which provides support comparable to natural latex.
+Our Editor’s Pick is the Douglas, a memory foam bed that conforms closely to help align the spine and reduce pressure points in the neck, shoulders, lower back, and other sensitive areas.
+The bed is constructed with comfort layers of gel memory foam and ‘Elastex’ foam, which provides support that is comparable to natural latex.
 A high-density polyfoam base layer reinforces the mattress and ensures a flat, even sleep surface.

-The Douglas by Novosbed also isolates motion transfer to a significant extent and produces no noise when bearing weight; both of these qualities may be beneficial to couples, particularly if one or both of the sleepers awakens easily due to noise.
+The Douglas also isolates motion transfer to a significant extent and produces no noise when bearing weight; both of these qualities may be beneficial to couples.
 The mattress sleeps fairly cool, as well, due in part to a cover crafted with fabric derived from eucalyptus leaves.
 The Douglas Mattress is ‘Medium Firm,’ or a 6 on the 1-10 firmness scale, making it suitable for most sleepers in the average weight group (130 to 230 pounds) and the heavy weight group (more than 230 pounds).

 The mattress has a below-average price-point and shipping is free-of-charge for most Canadians.
-The Douglas by Novosbed is backed by a 120-night sleep trial and a 15-year warranty.
+The Douglas is backed by a 120-night sleep trial and a 15-year warranty.

 The right mattress firmness primarily depends on two factors: the sleeper’s body weight and his/her preferred sleep position.
 For this reason, the optimal firmness will vary significantly from person to person.
-The Novosbed addresses these discrepancies by offering a memory foam mattress in three firmness settings: ‘Soft’ (3.5), ‘Medium’ (5), and ‘Medium Firm’ (6.5).
+The Novosbed – our pick for Best Luxury Mattress in Canada – addresses these discrepancies by offering a memory foam mattress in three firmness settings: ‘Soft’ (3.5), ‘Medium’ (5), and ‘Medium Firm’ (6.5).
 This selection ensures most sleepers will be able to choose a mattress that feels comfortable and supportive to them.

 The Novosbed is crafted with two memory foam comfort layers for close conforming and excellent pressure relief.
 The bed also isolates motion very well and produces no noise.
 Unlike many competing memory foam beds, the Novosbed is highly durable; the expected lifespan exceeds seven years, much longer than that of most similar models.
 The bed sleeps quite cool as well, due in part to the breathable stretch-lyocell cover.